Green Meadow was voted "Greenest School Overall" by Dirt magazine in 2014 and 2015!

 Green Meadow Waldorf School’s sustainability efforts aim to create an environment that is in harmony with the philosophy of Waldorf Education.
 We recognize a growing need to rekindle our commitment to the natural world and to take practical action toward protecting the earth and its resources.

 At the heart of our curriculum is a commitment to seeing the human being in the context of the world around us.
 Environmental education begins in the Early Childhood program, with a cultivation of the children’s reverence for nature, nourished by outdoor play, nature walks, and natural play materials.
-Our Farm Kindergarten teaches our youngest students to grow a garden and care for animals.
+Our Kindergartens on the Farm teach our youngest students to grow a garden and care for animals.
 In the third grade, the farm block (including a week-long farm trip) is an integral experience.
 Our high-school curriculum includes an Earth Science block, a surveying trip that teaches students to create maps of the land around them by observing and then mapping it, an ecology block, a zoology block that includes a study of the work of Rachel Carson, and a botany block.
 These direct experiences foster connection to the earth, leading to stewardship.

-Green Meadow has focused for many years on maintaining existing buildings rather than building new ones.
+- Focusing on maintaining existing buildings rather than building new ones.
 Our recently renovated Arts Building was built with LEED standards in mind, is well-insulated with spray and foam, and features a “Wattstopper” lighting system that features timers and sensors that reduce energy usage.